Mountain Man (band): Other projects

 Sauser-Monnig released her debut solo album, Dawnbreaker, under the name Daughter of Swords in July 2019.
 Molly Sarlé released her debut solo album, entitled Karaoke Angel, in September 2019.
 Amelia Meath is a member of the electronic duo Sylvan Esso which has released four full-length albums, the most recent being No Rules Sandy, released August 2022.
 In addition, Meath and Sarle contribute their vocal talents to the indie music group BOBBY.
-In 2022, Meath and Sauser-Monnig formed The A's, who will release their debut album, Fruit, in July 2022.
+In 2022, Meath and Sauser-Monnig formed The A's, who released their debut album, Fruit, in July 2022.